SegMatch: Segment based loop-closure for 3D point clouds: SegMatch Algorithm

 \subsection{Segmentation}

 The first building block of \textit{SegMatch} segments point clouds into distinct elements for matching.
-We first apply a voxel grid to the input point cloud $P$, in order to filter-out noise in voxels where there is not enough evidence for occupancy.
-The filtered point cloud is then segmented into a set of point clusters $C_i$ using the "Cluster-All Method" of \cite{douillard2011segmentation}.
+For each incoming point cloud $P$ given in a global reference frame, we first extract a local point cloud by defining a cylindrical neighbourhood of radius $R$, centred around the current robot location.
+A voxel grid is then applied to the resulting source cloud in order to filter-out noise in voxels where there is not enough evidence for occupancy.
+The filtered point cloud is finally segmented into a set of point clusters $C_i$ using the "Cluster-All Method" of \cite{douillard2011segmentation}.
 This segmentation requires the ground plane to be previously removed, which can be achieved by clustering adjacent voxels based on vertical means and variances \cite{douillard2011segmentation}.
 Once the ground plane is removed, Euclidean clustering is used for growing segments.
 For each cluster $C_i$ the centroid $c_i$ is computed as the average of all its points.